darioblanco/gitops/README.md

 ## Prerequisites

-You will need a Kubernetes cluster version 1.21 or newer.
-For a quick local test, you can use [Kubernetes kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

 In order to follow the guide you'll need a GitHub account and a personal access token that can create repositories (check all permissions under repo).